jessepav/libgdx-wiki-old/Projection,-viewport,-&-camera.md

 # Conclusion

 You should now have enough knowledge about meshes, sprites, and cameras to start constructing any basic scene you want.
-For more examples, look at the libgdx [demos](https://github.com/libgdx/libgdx/tree/master/demos) and [tests](https://github.com/libgdx/libgdx/tree/master/tests).
+For more examples, look at the libGDX [demos](https://github.com/libgdx/libgdx/tree/master/demos) and [tests](https://github.com/libgdx/libgdx/tree/master/tests).
 You can grab the source files for this project in our [download page](http://libgdx.badlogicgames.com/download.html).